Automatic agent updates

 1. Setting-up automatic updates

-To set up automatic updates, take the following steps: Firstly, access the Monitoring Agents WATO module and click on the Agent Deployment button.
+To set up automatic updates, take the following steps: Firstly, access the Monitoring Agents WATO module and click on the Automatic updates button.

 Under Prerequisites you will find a list of preconditions that must be satisfied in order that automatic updates can take place.
 These can simply be checked-off in sequence.
 Don't forget that for every page there is an online help that explains all points in detail.
 Clicking on takes you directly to the location in WATO where the appropriate configuration must be actioned.
 In detail, these are: